bae4969/SPH/README.md

 ///////////////////////////////////////////////////////////////////////////////////////////////

-- Shading
+- Rendering

 in top of the grapic/main_G.cpp

-when define "SPHERE_SHADING", it just use plane shading.
+when define "SPHERE_SHADING", it just use plane rendering

-when define "VOLUME_SHADING", it use volume shading with threshold.
+when define "VOLUME_SHADING", it use volume rendering with threshold.

 ///////////////////////////////////////////////////////////////////////////////////////////////

 - Keyboard Inputs

-q, w, e, a, s, d		:	camera movement
+q, w, e, a, s, d		:	rotate camera

 z, c			:	zoom in out